M-o-a-T/moat-kv/docs/source/command_line.rst

    Specify a YAML configuration file.

-   Data in this file override the corresponding entries in the ``distkv.defaults.CFG`` directory.
+   Data in this file override the corresponding entries in the ``moat.kv.defaults.CFG`` directory.

    The config will be loaded from the first of these files, assuming it's
    readable:

-   * ~/config/distkv.cfg
+   * ~/config/moat.kv.cfg
-   * ~/.config/distkv.cfg
+   * ~/.config/moat.kv.cfg
-   * ~/.distkv.cfg
+   * ~/.moat.kv.cfg
-   * /etc/distkv/distkv.cfg
+   * /etc/moat.kv/moat.kv.cfg
-   * /etc/distkv.cfg
+   * /etc/moat.kv.cfg

    If you don't want to read any config file, use ``/dev/null``.

 .. option:: -C, --conf <location=value>

    Set a specific configuration value.
-   This option takes precedence over :option:`distkv -c`.
+   This option takes precedence over :option:`moat.kv -c`.

-.. program:: distkv server
+.. program:: moat.kv server

-Run the DistKV server.
+Run the MoaT-KV server.

-A DistKV server holds all data and syncs with all other DistKV servers.
+A MoaT-KV server holds all data and syncs with all other MoaT-KV servers.
-You can't run :program:`distkv client` unless you have at least one running server.
+You can't run :program:`moat.kv client` unless you have at least one running server.

 There is no separate option to set the address for clients to connect to;